LordCarlosMP/MarketSurveyAPI/README.md

 ## Getting Started
 A RESTful API made by Carlos Muñoz Pelaz

-Esta API consiste en introducir y buscar estudios de mercado acorde a los requisitos (edad, tema, salario, edad, país,

 This API consist of in

 MarketsurveyAPI has 3 functionalities:

-    1. Introducing market surveys.
+    1. CRUD operations with market surveys.

     2. Retrieving market surveys according to a market survey request.

-    3. Submnullitting subscriptions.
+    3. CRUD operations with subscriptions.

     4. Sending notifications to subscribiers.

 ### Prerequisites

-1. An Apache Tomcat server.

-2. Internet connection to access the database.
+1. Java Virtual machine or docker engine.

+2. A usable MongoDB the database and its type its credentials in the application.yml.

 ###### Hint:  You can modify database credentials in mongo_config.json (inside the .war).

 ### Installation

 1. Download [this](https://github.com/LordCarlosMP/marketsurveyapi) GitHub repository.

-2. Copy marketsurveyapi.war to tomcat "appBase" directory, usually $CATALINA_HOME/webapps.

-3. Start Apache Tomcat server.
+2 Run the .jar resulting of gradle build task or the container created by the gradle docker task.

 4. Install [Postman](https://www.getpostman.com/) (or similar) for your platform [here](https://www.getpostman.com/apps).